Financial advice and information on funding full-time residential care

 Specialist independent financial advice

-It is a good idea to seek specialist financial advice on the funding of your care given the substantial investment and commitment you will be making.
-We recommend you contact an independent, accredited Society of Later Life Advisers (SOLLA) financial adviser.
+We recommend you contact an independent, accredited Society of Later Life Advisers (SOLLA) financial adviser who will be able to give advice on the funding of your care given the substantial investment and commitment you will be making..
 SOLLA promotes comprehensive professional financial advice for older people and their families, particularly in helping people find accredited financial advisers who have been awarded the Later Life Adviser Accreditation (LLAA).
 SOLLA is a ‘not for profit’ organisation.
+The Orders of St John Care Trust, as a leading not-for-profit care provider, is entirely independent of SOLLA.
+Although we are an affiliate member, we do not receive any commission or income from them, nor do we provide any warranty over any advice and information they provide.

 SOLLA accredited Later Life Advisers are specialists in Care Fees financial planning and follow a strict code of conduct.
 They offer advice on: